NDPH-ARTS/mts-trial-ui/cypress/README.md

 The following steps help in setting up and running tests using cypress on your local machine,
 1. npm install cypress
-2. Run `npx cypress open to execute tests on localhost:4200/
+2. Run 'npm run cypress' to execute tests on localhost:4200/

 For further information check the confluence pages in ARTS project.